TonyKennah/PluckierMCP/README.md

 ## Running the Application

-Generally you run the server via an AI agent such as Gemini Cli.
-Via a Java command within Gemini settings.json file.
+Generally you run the server via an AI agent such as Gemini Cli, Claude Desktop, or ChatGPT.
+Via a Java command, example for Gemini (settings.json file).
 ```
 {
     "mcpServers": {